 Until the governor has been run and the accumulator filled, approximately four liters/quarts of oil will fill the governor.
-Governor oil capacity is 7.1 liters (7.5 quarts), and it is necessary to add oil after the governor is first started in order to restore oil to the full level mark on the dipstick.
+Governor oil capacity is 5.5 liters (5.8 quarts), and it is necessary to add oil after the governor is first started in order to restore oil to the full level mark on the dipstick.
 Check the oil level with the governor running.
+Use care when checking the oil level.
+Oil will splash from the test location during major governor transients.